Yorkshire and Humberside Regional Council

 Ian Martin (Chair)

-Ian MartinIan has been a member of several EA affiliated clubs over the years in Manchester, Milton Keynes, and Yorkshire, fulfilling a variety of committee positions.
+Ian MartinIan has been a member of several England Athletics affiliated clubs over the years in Manchester, Milton Keynes, and Yorkshire, fulfilling a variety of committee positions.
 Ian is also an athletics coach, event group endurance coach, and level 1 track judge.

-Most recently Ian founded a new club, Vale of York Athletic Community, where they currently Head of Coaching and Development as well as Athletics Committee Chair.
+Most recently Ian founded a new club, Vale of York Athletic Community, where he is currently Head of Coaching and Development as well as Athletics Committee Chair.

 Ian still competes in track and field, cross country, fell, and road running as a masters athlete, and remains passionate about helping others develop a lifelong love of our sport.